 Take this time into account when deciding if you can leave the airport on your layover.

 Do you need a visa for your layover?

-Many countries that require visas do not require them if you’re simply transiting through the airport.
+Many (but not all) countries that require visas do not require them if you’re simply transiting through the airport.
 You bypass customs and immigration, so you never get stamped into the country, but you can’t leave the airport during your layover.
-(Always check visa requirements for your nationality, even for layovers.)

 If you want to leave the airport in one of these places, you’ll have to get a visa.
 Some countries require you to get one ahead of time, while others do visa on arrival.

 Always check visa requirements for your nationality for each country you travel through, even for layovers.
 Every country has its own rules for entry and transit passengers.

 Please note that some posts contain links that earn me a small commission at no extra cost to you.